-Offering sensitive and caring dentistry for children in Wellington, Colorado
+Offering sensitive and caring pediatric dentistry for children in Wellington, Colorado

 A child’s proper dental hygiene begins in infancy.
 It is important to know that tooth decay in small children can advance very rapidly, so it is important that you give them proper dental care beginning in their infancy.